Utah State vs. Wyoming NCAA Football Odds, Plays and Insights | November 20, 2021

 Wyoming Stats and Trends

-- In Wyoming's 10 games this season, it has three wins against the spread.
+- Wyoming has three wins against the spread in 10 games this season.

-- The Cowboys have covered the spread once this year when underdogs by 5.5 points or more (in two chances).
+- The Cowboys have covered the spread once this season when underdogs by 5 points or more (in two chances).

-- Wyoming's games this season have gone over the total in four out of nine opportunities (44.4%).
+- Wyoming's games this season have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).

-- Wyoming is 2-0-1 against the spread and 3-0 overall when the team puts up more than 26.2 points.
+- Wyoming is 2-0-1 against the spread and 3-0 overall in games when it records more than 26.2 points.

-- Wyoming is 1-1 against the spread and 1-1 overall when the team amasses more than 397.7 yards.
+- When Wyoming churns out over 397.7 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Cowboys have turned the ball over 16 times this season, one more turnover than the Aggies have forced (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.